-Historically, the banks were always working on maintaining a certain level of trust with the people; considering they were handling the community's money, this was a key element.
+Historically, the banks were always working on maintaining a certain level of trust with the people; this was a key element considering they were handling the community's money.
 But as technology has evolved and people do their banking online, this old way of doing things has gone the way of the dinosaur.

 What is still true is that banks need to build and keep that same sense of trust, something that blockchain has made difficult for major financial institutions.
-For example, when most people are in difficult financial situations in their lives, only 28% turn to the banks for help, a number most bankers would like to see increase.
+For example, when most people are in difficult financial situations, only 28% turn to the banks for help, a number most bankers would like to see increase.

 Banks are here to perform an essential social function, which has become somewhat forgotten primarily due to the rapid pace of technological advancements.
 According to the previously mentioned Accenture report, when people have to deal with serious financial difficulties, only 28% of them turn to a bank for financial advice.

-Many banks have been working on battling these tides of change by ensuring that their customers and customer representatives appear warm, kind, and most of all, trustworthy.
+Many banks have been battling these tides of change by ensuring that their customers and representatives appear warm, kind, and trustworthy.
 This trust exists because the banks focus on advising their clients by sharing honest and open information using big data, aiming to build a stronger customer-centric relationship.

-The rise of COVID-19 has put fraud education a top priority for many banks, especially for the elderly.
+The rise of COVID-19 has made fraud education a top priority for many banks, especially for older adults.
 It's no longer good enough to send emails to clients with some steps and guides on how to avoid scams, and customers need to be taught and adequately taught everything about fraud and scams.

 My Two Cents